Shane Battelle: Professional

 In January 1994, the St. Louis Ambush selected Battelle in the first round of the National Professional Soccer League draft.
 The Ambush went on to win the NPSL Championship that season.
 In the summer of 1995, he played for the St. Louis Knights in the USISL In February 1996, the Columbus Crew of Major League Soccer selected Battelle in the 1996 MLS Inaugural Player Draft.
 Battelle spent one season playing for Columbus, starting at defensive center midfield.
 A knee injury suffered that season ended his career.

 International

 In 1990, Battelle played with the United States U-20 National Soccer Team (US U-20) in its bid to qualify for the 1991 FIFA World Youth Championship.
-Battelle also played with the U.S. National B Team, a group of the best college players in the country who were seen as prospects for the full U.S National Team, from 1992 to 1994.
-The full National Team, at that time, was composed of only players who had graduated from college.
-This included a win over Trinidad & Tobago in Trinidad.
-He was co-captain of the U.S. at the 1993 World University games along with Claudio Reyna, scoring key goals in wins against Ireland and Australia, and notching two goals and an assist in a victory over Nigeria.
+Battelle also played with the U.S. National B Team, a group of the best college players in the country who were seen as prospects for the full U.S. National Team, from 1992 to 1994.
+The full National Team, at that time, was composed only of players who had graduated from college.
+This period included a win over Trinidad & Tobago in Trinidad.
+He was co-captain of the U.S. at the 1993 World University Games along with Claudio Reyna, scoring key goals in wins against Ireland and Australia, and notching two goals and an assist in a victory over Nigeria.
 Battelle also played in the 1990 U.S. Olympic Festival, captaining the North team to the gold medal.